SiddarthGVH/SiddarthGVH/README.md

 - 💞️ I’m looking to collaborate on creative projects, beginner-friendly Java or Python-based real-time applications.
 - 📫 How to reach me:Email: siddarthgvh@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I once independently discovered the butterfly effect as a kid—before I knew it already had a name!